Matamata-Animator/Matamata/readme.md

 ```

 - Install Vosk model through the [Vosk website](https://alphacephei.com/vosk/models) or using the automatic tool. **This is a 1.6 GB file and thus will take some time, please have patience.
 There is currently no progress bar implemented.**
-  - Note that although this step is reccomended, it is not neesarry if you manually provide a script text-file using `--test <path>` or if you use `--transcriber` besides Vosk.
+  - Note that although this step is reccomended, it is not neesarry if you manually provide a script text-file using `--text <path>` or if you use `--transcriber` besides Vosk.
 It is always required if you try to use the expirimental `--aligner allosaurus` flag.

 ```zsh
 npm run downloadModel